sandreykin96/ModernWidget/README.md

 # ModernWidget
- Modern desktop Widget in WPF
+ Desktop Widget in C#(WPF) with shadow effect.
+It uses open api to get tradings list to calculate USD to RUB.
 ![photo](image.png)